Application Guidelines for the 2023 MEXT Scholarship

 - Recommendation letter from present employer, if employed.
 The same sample format can be used as for the letter of recommendation from your university, but as mentioned above, I do not recommend that you use the template!

 - Photograph(s) or digital audio recordings of applicant’s works, if applying for fine arts or music programs.

 Be sure to check with the Japanese embassy or consulate in your home country!
 They may have additional requirements or may require the documents above at different times during the process.

 The embassy or consulate is also your only source of information about the application deadline and the means of submitting the application!

-Good luck with the MEXT scholarship application in 2021/2022!
-If you have any questions I didn’t cover, let me know in the comments, below!
+Good luck with the MEXT scholarship application in 2022!
+If you have questions I didn’t cover, let me know in the comments below!

-Be sure to sign up for my mailing list below to be the first to find out when new articles about the scholarship are available, too.
+Sign up for my mailing list to be the first to know when I release new articles about the scholarship.

 Want to know more?

 Special thanks to the TranSenz supporters on Patreon, who help keep this site running through their generous contributions.
-Special thanks to newest patrons: Grimmr, Jonathan L., Lan, and Dmytro.
+Special thanks to Daimyo Supporters Pablo and Alessia, who generously pledge over $10 per month and everyone who has been supporting TranSenz for months or years!
+You can support this site on Patreon for as little as $1 (or equivalent in your currency) per month.
 Patreon supporters get early access to articles, discounts on coaching services/books, and priority responses to questions as my way of saying thanks.

-If you want to show your support but Patreon is out of reach, I’d appreciate it if you say hi in the comments below to let me know if you appreciate these posts and what, if anything, you found helpful.
-You can also find me on social media at the links at the top of this page, but to be honest, I am not on there often so the best way to reach me is in the comments!
+If you want to show your support but Patreon is out of reach, I’d appreciate it if you say hi in the comments below to let me know if you appreciate these posts and what you found helpful.